Topology-based Representative Datasets to Reduce Neural Network Training Resources: The Perceptron Case

-Summing up, in the case of stochastic gradient descent we have proved that it is equivalent to train a perceptron with a dataset ${\cal D}$ or with its $\lambda$-balanced $\varepsilon$-representative dataset.
-This fact will be highlighted in Section \ref{sec:experimentalresults} for the perceptron case and in Section \ref{sec:experiments} for a neural network with a more complex architecture.
+Summing up, in the case of stochastic gradient descent, we have proved that it is equivalent to train a perceptron with the binary dataset ${\cal D}$ or with its $\lambda$-balanced $\varepsilon$-representative dataset.
+This fact will be highlighted in Section \ref{sec:experimentalresults} for the perceptron case and in Section \ref{sec:experiments} for neural networks with more complex architectures.